 Cable Assemblies

-Cable assemblies attach alignment pins and other items to a workholder.
-Attached to the workholder, as shown in Figure 7-67, the items remain handy and less prone to loss or misplacement.
-Cable assemblies and their individual parts are available in many types, sizes, and lengths to suit almost every application.
-These cable assemblies are available in a variety of sizes, lengths, and with various cable rings or tabs attached to either end.
+Cable assemblies help secure alignment pins and other items to a workholder.
+Illustrated in Figure 7-67, cable assemblies attach directly to the workholder to ensure the items remain handy and less prone to loss or misplacement.
+Cable assemblies and their individual parts are available in many types, sizes, and lengths to suit almost every application, with various cable rings or tabs attached to either end.

 Nylon Lanyards

-The nylon lanyard has one eyelet end and one loop end (Figure 7-68).
-The eyelet end can be fastened with a screw.
-The loop end is supplied open – simply snap together to create a permanent assembly.
-Snap assembly allows on-site attachment without a crimping tool.
-These economical lanyards are ideal for applications where the attached item is occasionally removed, by cutting the lanyard, and replaced.
-They are made of Zylex high strength nylon.
-A minimum pass-through diameter of 3/8" is required for attachment.
+Nylon lanyards are designed for attaching to pins to prevent loss.
+The nylon lanyard has one eyelet end and one loop end (Figure 7-68) that snaps together for easy assembly.
+The eyelet end can be fastened with a screw, while the loop end is supplied open – simply snap together to create a permanent assembly.
+Snap assembly allows on-site attachment without a crimping tool, making these economical lanyards ideal for applications where the attached item is occasionally removed.
+Removal can be accomplished by cutting the lanyard, and to create a new assembly, the nylon lanyard can be replaced.
+They are made of Zylex high strength nylon and require a minimum pass-through diameter of 3/8" for attachment.